CURRENCIES : Dollar Softens Slightly After U.S. Economy Adds 138,000 Jobs In September | MarketScreener

 As it stands, the euro is on track for its third consecutive weekly decline.

-The Japanese yen a barometer for investor appetite, moved higher against the buck, trading at Yen113.81 compared with Yen113.90 on Thursday.
-It was trading at 113.97 prior to the release of the September job report.
+The Japanese yen a barometer for investor appetite, moved higher against the buck, trading at Yen113.66 compared with Yen113.90 on Thursday.
+It was trading at Yen113.97 prior to the release of the September job report.